Raise your hand if you have heard this phrase before!

 Yes, friendship with men is great.
 Friendship with any person is great.
 But lately there has been a trend of hating on your fellow women companions.
 Yes, companions- not your competitor.

 After moving away from Orlando in August of 2014, it was just a few months later that I started feeling lonely despite being surrounded by my boyfriend’s presence.
-I love being around Dan, but I realized just how bad I missed the ladies in my life.
+I realized just how bad I missed the ladies in my life.
 I also realized how much I really valued their friendship, and I began to feel sad and guilty for not putting more of my heart and soul into the friendship with these amazing girls.

 Making new friends and looking back on old ones, I started seeing how cruel we can be to the friends in our life.
 We tend to think of other woman as competition instead of allies.